krischamp/angular-pwa/notes_angularPWA.md

 ng g c articles-javascript
 ```

-As we did with the articles-technology component files, first we’ll edit the articles-javascript.component.ts ... and then edit the articles-javascript.component.html file ...
+As we did with the articles-technology component files, first we’ll edit the **articles-javascript.component.ts** ... and then edit the **articles-javascript.component.html** file ...

 ## Add routing

 Now that we have our Technology News and JavaScript News components, we’ll add our navigation.
-First we’ll add routing by editing the app-routing.module.ts file to import our components and construct paths to them.
+First we’ll add routing by editing the **app-routing.module.ts** file to import our components and construct paths to them.

+Now we can format the navbar component by editing the **navbar.component.html** file ...